 During that same time, Principal John Martin was looking to design a wall to honor the Plus 10 Club.
 Baker posed the idea of having students work on the project.

 Ultimately, Nhath stepped forward and led a team of three other students, Marilee Munn, Selena Schilling and Jonah Schichtl, in creating a mural based on Nhath's design.
-It was created in a two-week period, with much of the work done voluntarily, outside of school hours.

 This summer, Nhath, a rising freshman who will attend Wahconah Regional High School in the fall, returned to Nessacus to reflect on her work, with her friend, Schilling, 14.